To ensure that:

 Include the following:

-- Travel Expenses and Booking Procedures
+- Travel Booking Procedures

 - University Student Activity Travel Procedures